Effective January 1, 2025, Ontario’s Target Benefit (TB) Framework came into effect.

 How does a pension plan qualify as a SOMEPP?

-A SOMEPP is a multi-employer pension plan that meets the eligibility criteria set out in the regulation.
-Also, they must request in writing to the Financial Services Regulatory Authority of Ontario (FSRA) to be designated as a SOMEPP.
+A SOMEPP is a multi-employer pension plan that meets the eligibility criteria set out in the regulation and whose administrator has filed an election with the CEO that the plan is a SOMEPP.

 Eligibility criteria